Oil & gas piping producer signs a 4M EUR investment deal at Klaipeda FEZ

 Eimantas Kiudulas, CEO of Klaipeda FEZ, believes that FFG is a great fit for the free zone given the presence of another major specialized oil & gas supplier at the zone and the oil & gas ecosystem in Klaipeda.

 “A great example is the oil & gas technology company Advantec, which is part of Baker Hughes / General Electric.
 It operates a 70-strong team at Klaipeda FEZ which designs and manufactures downline reels for pipes and lines used for deep-water applications.
 Given the LNG terminal and the LNG ecosystem at the Port of Klaipeda, let alone the LNG cluster, this investment further strengthens Klaipeda’s position on the global petrochemical map,” Eimantas Kiudulas said.

 Advantec currently employs more than 60 welders and a team of highly skilled engineers at its plant.
+The company has aimed at making this venture as nature-friendly as possible, harvesting indigenous sources from the place, like solar energy and implementing it, and making it the best place to get some solar battery reviews in case you decide on grasping some inspiration from them and implementing the strategy on your own house.
 The company has invested more than 7.5M EUR into its operations at Klaipeda FEZ.

 Mantas Katinas, General Manager at Invest Lithuania, maintains that FFG’s investment will further strengthen Klaipeda‘s position as a leading regional hub for oil & gas solutions.

 “FFG’s decision to invest into a learning center on top of their manufacturing infrastructure is both a major contribution to Klaipeda’s oil & gas ecosystem and a sign of trust in our business environment.”